danikpanik/Asus-Zephyrus-M-GM501GS-Monterey/README.md

 1. Fill the [SMBIOS](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827) section according to this guide.
 2. Update BIOS to the latest version
+3. Disable discrete graphics in Windows (otherwise macOS will boot to black screen)
 #

 ### 🙏 Credits -